lruzzier20/OrderedArrayList/README.md

 I was unsure of how to override the add() method, and my group reminded me I could call the super method add() within the overridden method

+note to Mr. K: GitBash forced me to /git pull/ before I could push any commits with my homework, so let me know if there was any trouble seeing them.